shahincsejnu/kubernetes-stuffs/README.md

 |`curl $(minikube ip):$NODE_PORT`| This confirms that our Service was removed.
 To confirm that route is not exposed anymore you can curl the previously exposed IP and port: We see here that the application is up.
 This is because the Deployment is managing the application.
 To shut down the application, you would need to delete the Deployment as well.|
 |`kubectl exec -ti $POD_NAME curl localhost:8080`| You can confirm that the app is still running with a curl inside the pod:|

-### Step #05: Scale you app : Running multiple instances of your app
+### Step #05: Scale your app : Running multiple instances of your app

 |Command | Uses|
 |-------|-------|